 This is one of the lessons from traditional publishing that also applies to writing ebooks successfully.

 Why a Niche Is Important

-Maybe since you're a parent in addition to being a nurse, you could write about how you, as a parent, had to weigh the risks and benefits of vaccinations and how you overcame any fears that you had about vaccines.
+But maybe since you're a parent in addition to being a nurse, you could write about how you, as a parent, had to weigh the risks and benefits of vaccinations.
+You could write about how you overcame any fears that you had about vaccines.
 You can present yourself as an authority on both the nursing angle and the parental angle.

 After you write this ebook, you could then go on to write additional books on topics where intuition as a parent might or might not align with the usual medical recommendations.
 Alas, your niche has been born!

 When choosing your niche, I recommend going small instead of big.

 You might be able to write a whole book on how to be healthy.
 But there are hundreds of well-researched, well-written books on how to be healthy.
 It is so tough to bring something new to the table.
 Which means it is easy to get drowned out.